Pay Per Token

 Give the bot access to files on your computer

-By default, the bot is completely walled off from your computer.
-To share folders:
+By default, the bot is completely walled off from your computer — it can only see its own memory and conversation history.

 - During setup: When asked about directory access, choose “Yes”